flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

       command: "start"
 ```

-One big difference in Container Linux Config compared to cloud-configs is that the configuration is applied via [Ignition][ignition] before the machine has fully booted, as opposed to coreos-cloudinit that runs after the machine has fully booted.
-As a result units cannot be directly started in a Container Linux Config, the unit is instead enabled so that systemd will begin the unit once systemd starts.
+One big difference in Flatcar Linux Config compared to cloud-configs is that the configuration is applied via [Ignition][ignition] before the machine has fully booted, as opposed to coreos-cloudinit that runs after the machine has fully booted.
+As a result units cannot be directly started in a Flatcar Linux Config, the unit is instead enabled so that systemd will begin the unit once systemd starts.

 _Note: in this example an `[Install]` section has been added so that the unit can be enabled._